 We provide a microfoundation for the existence of political business cycles generalizing and extending the classic Nordhaus model.
 Using a differential games approach, we model the strategic interaction of legislators in an election period and show that

 cycles can exist in equilibrium.
 The existence and shape of cycles depend on the parameters of the model and the initial level of unemployment.
 In addition, we offer an extension of the model to incorporate presidential veto behavior.

 Free Riders and the Optimal Prize in Public-Good Funding Lotteries.
-(Coauthor: Zhe Yang) Journal of Public Economic Theory, forthcoming.
+(Coauthor: Zhe Yang) Journal of Public Economic Theory, July 2020.

 We prove the existence and uniqueness of an equilibrium in a game where players, whose preferences exhibit constant absolute risk aversion or constant relative risk aversion, contribute to a public good via lottery-ticket purchases.
 Contrasting models with risk neutrality, we show that an equilibrium with a strictly positive amount of the public good may not exist without a sufficient number of participants who are not too risk-averse.
 We show that players who are more risk-averse purchase fewer lotteries tickets and are more likely to free ride in equilibrium.
 In fact, it is possible for free riders to place a larger value on the public good than do those who contribute.
 In a symmetric equilibrium, we show that an upper bound exists for the amount of the public good, even though there are infinitely many participants.
 Furthermore, we derive a lottery prize that maximizes the amount of the public good in a symmetric equilibrium and find that such a prize always results in an over-provision of the public good.

 Prize-Linked Savings Games: Theory and Experiment.
 (Coauthors: Pacharasut Sujarittanonta & Ajalavat Viriyavipart) Working Paper.